MirRoR4s/MIT-6.031-Software-Construction/problem-set/ps0/README.md

 #### Drawing polygons（多边形）

 - Implement `calculateRegularPolygonAngle`
-  There’s a simple formula for what the inside angles of a regular polygon should be; try to derive it before googling/binging/duckduckgoing.

 - Run the JUnit tests in `TurtleSoupTest`
   The method that tests `calculateRegularPolygonAngle `should now pass and show green instead of red.